 Today our guest is a good friend and an even greater American, David Pere.
 David joined the Marine Corps in August of 2008.
 Since that time, he has lived in or traveled to many unique places around the world, including a combat tour in Afghanistan.
 David got started in real estate investing in 2015 when he house-hacked a duplex with the FHA loan and lived in it for a little while until getting married to his beautiful wife, Kimberly, and receiving orders to Hawaii.
-Listen in to hear how David’s first house hack got started.
+Listen in to hear how David went from military to millionaire through small multifamily house hacking!

 Jessie Itzler https://jesseitzler.com/

 Rich Dad, Poor Dad by Robert Kiyosaki https://www.richdad.com/